+North Farm resulted from the merging of Maine Chance Farm, Spindletop Farm, and part of the Coldstream Farm.
+The Coldstream part of the farm has been transferred to the City and is no longer part of North Farm.
 Spindletop and Maine Chance Farms lie north of I-64/I-75.
 There are four (4) entrances, two (2) off of Newtown Pike (Service and Equine Entrances) and one (1) off Iron Works Pike (Agronomy Entrance).
-The other entrance (Old Spindletop Entrance) is also on Iron Works Pike, just west of the Agronomy Entrance.
+The other entrance (Yount Lane) is also on Iron Works Pike, just west of the Agronomy Entrance.
 This gated entrance has a padlock and only is accessible when the gate is open for Field Day traffic or moving large equipment.
 The Service Entrance Gate and Agronomy Entrance Gate remain open during normal working hours and are card entry only with a call box for non-employee visitors outside of normal business hours.
 The Equine Entrance Gate remains closed but operates on free entry from 6 a.m. to 6 p.m. on weekdays.

 The Legacy Trail, which is open to the public, crosses under I-75/I-64 through an existing tunnel.
-It connects the Coldstream (south) side of the interstate with the Maine Chance and Spindletop (north) side.
+It connects what used to be the Coldstream (south) side of the interstate (Dairy & Poultry units) with the Maine Chance and Spindletop (north) side.
 Before the Legacy Trail, only on-farm vehicles and equipment used this trail.
-Now, farm traffic shares usage through the tunnel with the Legacy Trail.
+With the loss of Coldstream, farm traffic has approached zero usage but does shares the tunnel with the Legacy Trail when used.
 There are gates on each side of the tunnel to allow access to the farms.
-These gates are operated by a numeric keypad and by select remote controls.
+The gate on the North end of the tunnel is padlocked and is opened only for specific tunnel access.
+The south end tunnel sliding gate is closed and power removed from the operator.
+The gate is openable but requires manual intervention to effect operation; the gate is too heavy to be opened by hand.

 A diamond-mesh wire fence that has a black vinyl sight ribbon on top separates the Legacy Trail from the North Farm.
-The trail is adjacent to approximately 0.6 miles of Coldstream Farm on the south side of the interstate and approximately 2.5 miles of Coldstream/Spindletop Farms on the north side of the interstate.
+The trail is adjacent to approximately 2.5 miles of Coldstream/Spindletop Farms on the north side of the interstate.
 There are also three (3) limited access (padlocked) gates between the Legacy Trail and Spindletop Farm, as well as padlocked access gates between the Spindletop Hall property and Spindletop Farm.

-There are four (4) student residences on North Farm.
-The residences are individual familystyle housing and each resident is responsible for locking and securing their houses.
+There are two (2) student residences on North Farm.
+The residences are individual family- style housing and each resident is responsible for locking and securing their houses.